Hydra-Chain/hydragon-assets/staking-integration-guide.md

 ###### Liquid debt (Decrease of Lydra)

 Opening a vested position and vesting gives delegators a negative debt (not minted Lydra for amount delegated) <br>
-On undelegate with this manager, user use this debt and Lydra together. <br>
+On undelegate with this manager, the user uses this debt and Lydra together. <br>
-Each vesting manager handle it's debt independently. <br>
+Each vesting manager handles its debt independently. <br>
-You can check both debt and how much Lydra needs to be provided for cutting a position in Hydra Delegation contract:
+You can check both debt and how much Lydra needs to be provided for cutting a position from the Hydra Delegation contract:

 Liquid debts: